Manganese heptoxide: Synthesis and reactions

 Manganese heptoxide decomposes near room temperature, explosively so above 55 C. The explosion can be initiated by striking the sample or by its exposure to oxidizable organic compounds.
 The products are manganese dioxide (MnO2) and oxygen (O2).
-Ozone is also produced, giving a strong smell to the substance.
+Ozone (O3) is also produced, giving a strong smell to the substance.
 The ozone can spontaneously ignite a piece of paper impregnated with an alcohol solution.

-Manganese heptoxide reacts with hydrogen peroxide in presence of sulfuric acid, liberating oxygen and ozone:
+Manganese heptoxide reacts with hydrogen peroxide (H2O2) in presence of sulfuric acid, liberating oxygen and ozone and forming manganese(II) sulfate (MnSO4):